dart-lang/site-www/src/null-safety/migration-guide.md

 Before starting the tool, make sure you're ready:

-* Use the latest stable release of the Dart SDK.
+* Use the latest 2.19 release of the Dart SDK.
 * Use `dart pub outdated --mode=null-safety` to make sure that all dependencies are null safe and up-to-date.